johnodonnell123/johnodonnell123.github.io/pages/page_cluster.md

 - Feature Engineering
 - Run K-Means Clustering
 - Export Results back to the wells
-- Map the clusters (rock types) around the basin
+- Map the clusters (rock types) around the basin as an isopach

 If our results look geologic/depositional in nature when mapped we can have confidence in our results, and use those maps to explain differential performance around the basin.